History, tourist information, and nearby accommodation

 HERITAGE HIGHLIGHTS: Historic tin working tunnels

 There has been mining activity in the Wendron Valley since prehistoric times.
-In the 14th century miners found alluvial deposits (small bits of tin in river beds).
+In the 14th century, miners found alluvial deposits (small bits of tin in river beds).
 The miners first collected tin ore from the rivers, and sometimes worked exposed outcrops.
-We know that the very first tin stamping mill in Cornwall was erected here in 1493.
+We know that the very first water-powered tin stamping mill in Cornwall was erected here in 1493.

 Tin was removed by a system of buckets powered by horses turning a large wheel on the surface with a long rope attached.
-In 1856 the Wendron Consols Mine incorporated the old miners tunnels.
+In 1856 the Wendron Consols Mine incorporated the old miners' tunnels.
 When the mining stopped the old tunnels were forgotten.

 The Mines Re-open

 And so they would have remained but for a series of coincidences.
 In 1972 a retired Royal Marine named Peter Young bought an old forge at auction.
-He stored the forge on a plot of waste land, and opened it to the public as Wendron Forge, along with his expanding collection of old steam engines.
+He stored the forge on a plot of wasteland, and opened it to the public as Wendron Forge, along with his expanding collection of old steam engines.
 The engines required a compressor to work, and neighbours complained about the noise.
 So Young decided to cut into the hillside to create a niche for the compressor that would deaden the noise.
 As he dug into the hillside he accidentally broke into the old Wheal Roots mine tunnels.

 The old mine workings were renamed Halfpenny Mine and opened as a heritage attraction.
 A few years later the popularity of the TV series 'Poldark', based on the series of books by Winston Graham, convinced the owners to rename the mine again, calling it Poldark Mine.
 Not only were the mines renamed for the Poldark series, some of the filming took place here.
-Winston Graham developed an interest in the mine, and even launched the final volume of his book series here in 2002.
+Winston Graham developed an interest in the mine and even launched the final volume of his book series here in 2002.

 What to See

 The mines have been developed into a modern visitor attraction that brings to life the long heritage of Cornish tin mining.
 The Mine is composed of two main parts; the historic underground tunnels, and an above-ground open-air museum and garden.
-Here you can see local craftsmen and women at work, many using traditional tools and techniques.
-You can take craft workshops and learn about wood-turning, jewellery making, candle-making, and creating your own pottery.

-Exhibits trace the history of mining, with old workshops and open air engines, a working water wheel, as well as an 1850 beam engine.
+Exhibits trace the history of mining, with old workshops and open-air engines, a working water wheel, as well as an 1850 beam engine.
 The machines, many still in working order, are scattered throughout an attractive garden area.
 A museum houses historic mining artefacts from across Cornwall, but with an emphasis on Poldark.

-The above-grund experience of industrial heritage would be reason enough to visit Poldark on its own, but the real highlight of visiting is a guided tour of the historic tunnels.
+The above-ground experience of industrial heritage would be reason enough to visit Poldark on its own, but the real highlight of visiting is a guided tour of the historic tunnels.
 The tour takes you 100 feet under the surface, through narrow passages, while guides explain the history of the site and the hard life of the miners.
-One of the unusual features at Poldark is an underground post pox, where you can send specially stamped cards and letters.
+One of the unusual features at Poldark is an underground post box, where you can send specially stamped cards and letters.

 About Poldark Mine